tagspaces/documentation/docs/tutorials/wasabi-locations.md

 You can press the copy button in order to save the keys in for example the password manager of your choice.

-## Connect the bucket as location in TagSpaces Pro
+## Connect the bucket as location in TagSpaces

-So now we are ready to connect the Wasabi bucket in TagSpaces Pro or TagSpaces Pro Web.
+So now we are ready to connect the Wasabi bucket in TagSpaces.
 You should choose the "Connect a location" button shown in the next screenshot and choose "Object Storage" as location type.

 ![Connect the bucket in TagSpaces Pro](wasabi-locations/connect-bucket.png)